j-gunst/colorConverter.js/README.md

 # color-converter.js

-Some utilities to convert any CSS color to RGB, HEX and HSL This package is for didactic purpose but feel free to use it in your project
+Some utilities to convert any CSS color to RGB, HEX and HSL.

+> This package is for didactic purpose but feel free to use it in your project.

 ![GitHub Actions Workflow Status](https://img.shields.io/github/actions/workflow/status/nwl-x/colorConverter.js/release.yml)
 ![GitHub top language](https://img.shields.io/github/languages/top/nwl-x/colorConverter.js?logo=typescript)